SwiftGen/SwiftGen/Documentation/MigrationGuide.md

 The invocation of individual parsers via the command line (`swiftgen <parser>`, e.g. `swiftgen colors …`, `swiftgen strings …`) is deprecated in favor of using the `swiftgen run <parser>` subcommand instead.

-The `swiftgen <parser>` command will be completely removed in SwiftGen 7.0, only leaving `swiftgen run <parser>` available
+The `swiftgen <parser>` command will be completely removed in SwiftGen 7.0, only leaving the `swiftgen run <parser>` subcommand.

 > Note that for flexibility and performance reasons, it is still recommended to use a configuration file instead of invoking individual parsers from the command line like that for normal use; the usage of `swiftgen run <parser>` should only be used for isolated uses, like when you're iterating while working on a custom template.

 #### `swiftgen templates` renamed `swiftgen template`

-The command to manage templates (list bundled templates, print their content to generate custom variations, open documentation…) has been renamed `swiftgen template` (singular).
+The command to manage templates (list bundled templates, print their content to generate custom templates, open documentation…) has been renamed `swiftgen template` (singular).

-`swiftgen templates` (plural) is thus deprecated and will be removed in SwiftGen 7.0
+`swiftgen templates` (plural) is thus deprecated and will be removed in SwiftGen 7.0.

 # Migrating to SwiftGen 6.0